-World War II veteran Tod Shaw (Sterling Hayden) is the sheriff of a small California town with the unlikely name of Suddenly.
-When word comes down that the President of the United States will make an unscheduled whistle stop at the train station, Secret Service agents descend on the town and work with Tod to make sure things go smoothly.
+Tod Shaw (Sterling Hayden), a World War II veteran, is the sheriff of a small California town with the unlikely name of Suddenly.
+When word comes down that the President of the United States will be making an unscheduled whistle stop at the local train station, Secret Service agents descend on the town and work with Tod to make sure things go smoothly.
 They take particular interest in a house on a hill overlooking the station.
 As it turns out, a retired Secret Service agent, Peter "Pop" Benson (James Gleason), lives there, along with his widowed daughter-in-law Ellen (Nancy Gates) and her young son Pidge (Kim Charney).

-The film has gained notoriety not only for Sinatra playing a Big Bad, but for being eerily prophetic to the JFK assassination, which has led to a number of myths and misconceptions about the film over the years.
+A moderate critical and commercial success at the time of its release, Suddenly has gained a certain amount of notoriety over the years, not only for having Sinatra playing a Big Bad, but for being eerily prophetic to the JFK assassination, which has led to a number of myths and misconceptions about the film over the years.

-It's fallen into the Public Domain, and is available in numerous prints online and elsewhere.
-Uwe Boll remade it in 2013.
+It has fallen into the Public Domain, and is available in numerous prints (of varying quality) online and elsewhere.
+A remake, directed by Uwe Boll and starring Ray Liotta as Shaw and Dominic Purcell as Baron, was made in Canada in 2013.

 This film contains examples of: